wilowzevitch/multinput/README.md

 * remove

 ## Default values
-Default values can be initialiez with the use of `data-default` without value on a select option or with value on text input field.
+Default values can be initialiezed with the use of `data-default` attribute without value on a select option or with value on text input field.

 ## Options
 Different customization options are available